ultraio/docs-blockchain/docs/guides/Building Token Factories/creatingmetadata.md

 To make it compliant with the token id card you must provide images:

 -   product: the principal image used when you expand the token id card
--   square: used t o represent your asset when the token id card is collapsed
+-   square: used to represent your asset when the token id card is collapsed
 -   hero: used as the background when you expand the token id card
 -   gallery: a list of images and videos available in the carousel